Mario Kart 8 Deluxe’s continued sales dominance is bad news for Mario Kart 9 hopes

 Switch sequels

-Now, Nintendo isn’t entirely opposed to releasing sequels of Switch games on the same platform.
+Now, Nintendo isn’t opposed to releasing sequels of Switch games on the same platform.
 We know that Splatoon 3 is coming even though Splatoon 2 was an early hit for the console.
-But unlike Mario Kart 8 Deluxe, Splatoon 2 has fallen off of the charts.
-I was not one of the 10 best-selling Switch games for March.
+But unlike Mario Kart 8 Deluxe, Splatoon 2 has fallen off of the sales charts.
+It was not one of the 10 best-selling Switch games for March.
 And unlike Mario Kart, Splatoon is still a young franchise.
 It’s has more that it can improve and iterate on with a new entry.

 But then there’s that Breath of the Wild sequel.
 The first Breath of the Wild is still selling well.
 It ranked No. 16 overall for March.
 But Nintendo knows that its fans are willing to buy multiple Zelda games for the same system.
 Heck, even the NES had two entries in the franchise.

 However, do you really need two Mario Kart games for the same console?
-Of course some will double dip.
+Of course some will double-dip.
 But a lot of those new Switch owners will just get the newest game, regulating Mario Kart 8 Deluxe to a rare position for any Nintendo game: the bargain bin.
 Well, OK, maybe not.
 But it may actually have to stop charging $60 for it.

-Of course we’re going to see a Mario Kart 9 some day.
+We’re going to see a Mario Kart 9 some day.
 Who knows, maybe it even will release for the Switch (or Switch Pro).
 I just don’t see it in the console’s immediate future.
 Mario Kart 8 Deluxe still has incredible momentum.
 There’s no reason for Nintendo to slash its tires.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: